KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 The target remains the same as in the speedrun: 2.92 validation loss on the FineWeb validation set.
 However, here we will mainly focus on the steps required to reach that goal rather than the wallclock time.

+## Rules

+Records submissions are not allowed to modify the architecture or data pipeline.

+Submissions can use any optimizer.
+They will be considered a new record if they attain a lower steps-to-target than the previous best submission for their respective optimizer.

 ## Table of best currently known hyperparameters

 | Optimizer | Steps to 2.92 | Wallclock | Hparam summary | Log | Contributors |